Battle of Warns: Losses

 The disaster sparked many accounts of the losses.
 In 1869 Van Malderghem made a serious study of the losses on Count Williams' side.
 He made a list of the deceased, with notes about which source mentioned them.
 The table shows the part of Van Malderghem's list that he based on the Chronique Anonyme de Valenciennes and Beke.
 Relevant fragments of the Chronique Anonyme de Valenciennes were published by Joseph Kervyn de Lettenhove in his Histoire et croniques de Flandre.

 The author of the Chronique Anonyme de Valenciennes focused on the losses from the County of Hainaut.
 The monk Johannes de Beke from Egmond Abbey focused on casualties from the County of Holland.
 Beke thought that the knight bannerets, referred to as 'Domino de' or 'D' and marked with (b), were important enough to mention, even when they were not from Holland.

 Commemoration

-The Battle of Warns was annually celebrated on September 26 until the 16th century, then it moved to the last Saturday of September on which it is celebrated nowadays by nationalistic Frisians.
-There is a monument on the Red Cliffs in Warns since 1951, a large glacial erratic with the text leaver dea as slaef [sic] (rather dead than slave).
-The road to Scharl is still called the ferkearde wei (the wrong way) by the local inhabitants because this was the way the Hollandic knights chose and led to their downfall.
+The Battle of Warns was annually celebrated on September 26 until the 16th century.
+In 1942 the commemoration was restored by Frisian regionalists.
+Since 1945 it takes place at the last Saturday of September, reinterpreted, however, in the light of the victory over fascism and the upcoming struggle for recognition of the Frisian language.
+It is celebrated nowadays by Frisians nationalists.
+There is a monument on the Red Cliffs in Warns since 1951, a large glacial erratic with the 19th-century romantic text leaver dea as slaef [sic] (rather dead than slave).
+The road to Scharl is traditionally called the ferkearde wei (the wrong way) by locals, as it is considered (according to the 19th-century romantic vision) the way the Hollandic knights chose to their downfall.

-The Battle of Warnsveld was the inspiration for the historical novel De Roos van Dekama by Jacob van Lennep.
+The Battle of Warnsveld was the inspiration for the influential historical novel De Roos van Dekama by Jacob van Lennep, published in 1836.